Nick Viall: Wedding Plans With Vanessa Grimaldi Not Even On The Table

 A post shared by Nick Viall (@nickviall) on

 Nick Viall’s track record hasn’t been great when it comes to reality TV romance, but this is the first time he got as far as an actual engagement.
-Still, on The Bachelor: After the Final Rose follow-up show, Viall admitted that he is “a realist” and that he and Grimaldi “both have our fears about [it not working out].”
+Still, on The Bachelor: After the Final Rose follow-up show, Viall admitted he is “a realist” and that he and Grimaldi “both have our fears about [it not working out].”

 But Nick’s fiancée said she would never have said yes if she didn’t think the engagement would lead to a marriage, even if they have to take it in “baby steps.”